flehrad/GNGKB75/README.md

 PCB work by flehrad

+If you are producing this PCB package, it would be appreciated for attribution/crediting.

+If you like this project, please consider support to The Board Podcast :)

 GNGKB75_Rev0.zip is the Gerber package for production (not yet confirmed to be 100% working!)

 All of the KiCAD project is in this repository including original screen images.